pingidentity/terraform-provider-pingdirectory/docs/resources/default_pass_through_authentication_plugin.md

 - `request_criteria` (String) Specifies a set of request criteria that must match the bind request for the bind to be passed through to an alternate server.
 - `search_base_dn` (String) The base DN to use when searching for the user entry using a filter constructed from the pattern defined in the search-filter-pattern property.
 If no base DN is specified, the null DN will be used as the search base DN.
 - `search_filter_pattern` (String) A pattern to use to construct a filter to use when searching an external server for the entry of the user as whom to bind.
 For example, "(mail={uid:ldapFilterEscape}@example.com)" would construct a search filter to search for a user whose entry in the local server contains a uid attribute whose value appears before "@example.com" in the mail attribute in the external server.
 Note that the "ldapFilterEscape" modifier should almost always be used with attributes specified in the pattern.
+- `server` (Set of String) Specifies the LDAP external server(s) to which authentication attempts should be forwarded.
 - `server_access_mode` (String) Specifies the manner in which external servers should be used for pass-through authentication attempts if multiple servers are defined.
 - `try_local_bind` (Boolean) Indicates whether the bind attempt should first be attempted against the local server.
 Depending on the value of the override-local-password property, the bind attempt may then be attempted against a remote server if the local bind fails.
 - `update_local_password` (Boolean) Indicates whether the local password value should be updated to the value used in the bind request in the event that the local bind fails but the remote bind succeeds.